BACHELOR OF RADIATION THERAPY TECHNOLOGY (B.RTT)

 • To enable the students and the faculty members gain global exposure through various exchange programs.

-• To develop academic collaborations through partnerships and scholar-in-residence programs.
-The initiatives include student exchange programmes, faculty exchange programmes, academic collaborations with various global bodies, research partnerships, conducting & attending international conferences, and admitting international students.
+• To develop academic collaborations through partnerships and scholar-in-residence program.
+The initiatives include students exchange programme, faculty exchange programme, Academic collaborations with various global bodies, Research partnerships, Conducting & attending international conferences and admitting international students.

-• STEP II: Enter the website and click on "PG Application Open 2024" tab.
-This will take you to the registration portal.
+• Step 2: Enter the website and click on UG Application Open 2026 tab.
+This takes you to the registration portal.

-• STEP III: Check your eligibility for the programme at the respective institute website and confirm the same.
-For Bachelor Radiation Therapy Technology (BRTT) programme, candidates must have passed Senior Secondary (10+2) or equivalent with Physics, Chemistry, and Biology.
-Admission is based on 10+2 merit.
-Lateral entry to second year (3rd semester) is available for candidates who have passed Diploma in the same discipline.
+• Step 3: Check your eligibility for the programme at the respective institute website and confirm the same.
+For Bachelor Radiation Therapy Technology (B.RTT) programme eligibility criteria is as follows: Candidates must have passed Senior Secondary (10+2) or equivalent with Physics, Chemistry, and Biology.
+Admission on the basis of Senior Secondary (10 +2) Merit.
+Lateral Entry to the candidates in the second year (3rd semester) who have passed Diploma in the same discipline.

-• STEP IV: Click on "Register".
-Read all the instructions carefully and click on the "I Agree" button to accept the Terms and Conditions.
-Fill in the Mini Registration Form and click on "Register Now".
+• Step 4: Click on "Register".
+Read all the Instructions carefully and then click on the 'I Agree' button to accept the Terms and Conditions.
+Fill in Mini Registration Form.
+Click on the "Register Now".

-• STEP VI: The Admissions Committee will review your application and supporting documents.
+• Step 6: The Admissions Committee will carefully review your application and the supporting documents you provide.
 If shortlisted, you will be invited for further evaluation.

-• STEP VII: There are three possible outcomes: Offer, Waitlist, or Regret.
-You will be informed within 15 working days.
-Waitlisted candidates will receive an email regarding their status after the declaration of the merit list.
+• Step 7: There are Three possible outcomes for your application: offer, waitlist, or regret.
+You will be informed of the Admission Committee's decision within 15 working days.
+Students on waitlist will receive an email from SCIE with reference to their status after declaration of merit list.

 CONTACT